passageidentity/passage-flex-rust/README.md

     std::env::var("PASSAGE_API_KEY").unwrap(),
 );

-// this should be the same value you used when creating the transaction let external_id = your_user.id;
+// this is the same value used when creating a transaction let external_id = your_user.id;

 // get user info